“I Was Raised Peaceful”

 Indeed, the one message our boys don’t get much is that they are part of a community.
 A team, yes.
 But not a community.
 These are different things.
 Teams are set up to win.
 There’s an opponent, there are a finite number of relevant players, there are stats with rankings.
 I love being on sports teams, but our society is not a team and shouldn’t be a team, because they are inherently exclusionary.
 Instead, we are a community, where everyone matters and equity has to be part of your mind set if you want things to function and be fair.
 Ergo, when you act above the rules in school and suck up teacher time, you are taking away from the time other kids, who may need her attention much more than you.
 The same lessons can be applied to the family level and Putting The Ipad Down and SETTING THE TABLE WITHOUT COMPLAINING.*

 “People always have reasons for their prejudice.”A month or so ago, my son started explaining to me why VSCO Girls are clueless.
-I listened for a while but had to stop him and call him out, because he was mid-stream in a time-honored tradition of white boys and men denigrating any perceived feminine cultural movement like a swarm of angry mutant robots.
+I listened for a while but had to stop him and call him in, because he was mid-stream in a time-honored tradition of white boys and men denigrating any perceived feminine cultural movement.
 (However bizarre the VSCO Girl thing seems to me.
 It’s like my childhood fashions, but with a water bottle?
 More power to you, girls!)
 My kid got really frustrated with me when I started pushing back.
 He had reasons!
 There were facts!

 Honestly, the whole conversation made me sad.
 It was going to happen, though, and I’m glad it happened early enough that he’d listen to me and my husband reminding him that though there are always reasons for people’s prejudice, it doesn’t justify the bias.
 He has to notice the patterns and think for himself.
 Use his heart and his critical thinking.
 I think this one caught him by surprise.
-Very by surprise.
 The days when Big Chungus is—“obviously”—more socially acceptable than VSCO Girls, though, easily evolves into routine sexist thinking about cultural content (Birds of Prey, cough cough).
-That’s not on.

 That’s it.
 I stand by my post from last year as well as a more recent one about how some of this exceptionalism bias influences our school choice decisions, and I’ll continue to write occasionally about what we’ve been struggling with on our journey to raise our white boy the right way.
 I’m stumbling, he’s stumbling, but I’m also well aware that the more we all talk about the challenges along the way, the better the world is going to be for everyone.
 Including our boys.